nathalierze/prediction_solution_probability/readme.txt

 tba

 It is possible to run the solution probability model.
 The data files are provided in Zenodo:
+10.5281/zenodo.7755363

-Due to GDPR restrictions files for fairness evaluation are not published
+Due to GDPR restrictions files for fairness evaluation are not published.

 Data to run solution probability model:
 - data_solution_probability_model.pkl
-- 01_decision_tree/
-- 02_logistic_regression/
-- 03_svm/
-- 04_nn/